 - The Tale Of Hodgepodge by Geoffery Alan Moore

 - The Identity Thief by Alex Bryant

 - Izzy’s Impossible Adventure by Geoffery Alan Moore

 - Mulrox and the Malcognitos by Kerelyn Smith

 - Tell, or the Adventures in Themiddle by L.N.
 Mayer

 - Tales by Moons-light: Stories from Before the Great Melt by Ruthy Ballard

 If you would like to purchase any of the books mentioned in this article, please use the links above, or consider checking out my bookshop storefront: Best Self-Published Middle Grade Novels.

 Tell me about your book!

-If you are ready to write a children’s book, or have a manuscript you would like me to edit, contact me below.
+If you are ready to write a children’s book, or have a manuscript you would like me to edit, please contact me here.
 I look forward to reading your story!